Pep-Calc Microsoft Excel Add-In

 Set Json = getJson("/peptoid", sequence, nTerm, cTerm, "")

-ptoidProp = Json(property)
+ptoidProp = Json(prop)

 End Function